Santa Clara Vanguard Drum and Bugle Corps: Vanguard Cadets Drum and Bugle Corps

 The Santa Clara Vanguard Cadets Drum Corps, also known as the Vanguard Cadets, is an Open Class competitive junior drum corps.
 Based in Santa Clara, California, the corps is a member of Drum Corps International (DCI) and is the feeder corps for the Santa Clara Vanguard Drum and Bugle Corps.

 The Santa Clara Vanguard Cadets were formed in 1971 as a cadet feeder and training corps for the Santa Clara Vanguard.
 They began as a parade corps, but by the end of the 1970s, the Vanguard Cadets had become a truly competitive Class A corps.
 The corps did its first major touring in 1990, and in 1991, they attended their first DCI World Championships in Dallas.
 In 1993, the corps became the first cadet corps to achieve DCI membership.
 In 2000, the Vanguard Cadets became the first feeder corps to win a championship in Division II (now Open Class).
 The corps also qualified for the Division I (now World Class) Semifinals.
 Despite their cadet status, the Vanguard Cadets won their division in 2000, 2008, 2013, 2015, 2017, 2018, and 2022.

 In September 2018, Vanguard Music & Performing Arts, BD Performing Arts, and Drum Corps International announced that the Vanguard Cadets would "be restructured as a California-based drum corps" and that both the Vanguard Cadets and the Blue Devils B Drum and Bugle Corps would not attend DCI Open Class Championships in 2019.

 In September 2022, Vanguard Music & Performing Arts announced that the Vanguard Cadets Drum & Bugle Corps will be placed on hiatus for the 2023 season due to multiple unforeseen financial issues that faced both Vanguard corps during the previous season.
 The Vanguard Cadets did not return to Drum Corps International for the 2024 season.

+In July 2026, Vanguard Music & Performing Arts announced the return of the Vanguard Cadets for the 2027 season, consisting of a regional West Coast tour under the direction of Dr. Colby Vasquez, an assistant corps director for the Santa Clara Vanguard.